EXPERIENCED MINDFULNESS TEACHER?

 Who is this training for?

-The programme is for experienced mindfulness teachers, who are teaching Mindfulness- Based Programmes in line with the UK Good Practice Guidelines, and mindfulness teachers in training, who must have:
+The training is for experienced mindfulness teachers, who are teaching Mindfulness- Based Programmes in line with the UK Good Practice Guidelines, who:

-The programme is divided into two teaching blocks designed to develop the basic and advanced skills required to bring mindfulness to organisational settings.
-Teaching block 1 consists of six half-day sessions while teaching block 2 consists of four half-day sessions.
+The course is divided into two teaching blocks designed to develop the basic and advanced skills required to bring mindfulness to organisational settings.
+Both teaching blocks consist of six half-day sessions.
 Each session is taught on a Friday morning and lasts 4.5 hours, including scheduled breaks.
 Participants should also allow for 2 to 3 hours of homework and preparation in between sessions each week.

-The sessions comprise a mix of interactive presentations, group work, class interaction and exercises designed to get participants thinking and make them active members in the learning process.
+The sessions comprise a mix of interactive presentations, individual reflection, group work, class interaction and experiential exercises designed to get participants thinking and make them active members in the learning process.

 The teaching blocks are underpinned by a client case study offering opportunities to practice common workplace scenarios, take part in simulations, role-plays and do teach-backs in small groups.